 Our short title is the Quality Agency.

 Our Chief Executive Officer (CEO) is appointed by the Minister for the Department of Health.

-The Minister appoints an Advisory Council.
+The Minister appoints an Advisory Council (PDF).
 Our annual report is tabled in the Parliament yearly, and we appear at the Senate Estimates hearings three times a year.

 The accreditation processes are set out in the Quality Agency Principles 2013.